 Some tasty guacamole and margaritas are in our future!

-Salt-Preserved Egg Yolks
+Salt-Preserved Egg YolksÂ

 For the egg yolks, I used this recipe for duck eggs from the Food in Jars website, though I used farm-raised brown chicken eggs.

 Instead of a muffin pan, I used these glass ramekins.
-I put some of the cure on the bottom of each.
+I put some of the cures on the bottom of each.
 Then, one egg yolk was placed in each ramekin and covered with the cure mixture.

 I then covered the whole thing with plastic wrap and the lid that goes on this pan.